Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 With this strong base, you’re set up to dive into advanced analytics, uncovering insights that can guide your biggest decisions.
 Plus, when AI is added to the mix, you can automate complex tasks, elevate customer experiences, and even forecast trends with greater accuracy.
 These elements also pave the way for data monetization, turning well-managed data into new revenue opportunities and driving innovation across your business.

-Master Data & Quality
+Data Quality

 • Master Data Management (MDM): MDM zeroes in on managing the most critical data assets that drive business operations—like customer profiles, product information, employee records, supplier details, and financial data.
 It ensures that this core data—often referred to as master data—remains consistent, accurate, and readily accessible across the entire enterprise, forming the foundation for reliable decisions and operations.

-Data Integration & Engineering
+Data Integration

 • Data Modelling: Data modeling is like creating a blueprint for your enterprise’s data across its business use cases.
 It helps ensure that data is stored in a consistent, logical way that aligns with your business goals.
 This structured approach allows teams to understand the connections between data sets, making it easier to extract insights, collaborate efficiently, and maintain a clear view of the information landscape.

-Data Governance & Observability
+Data Governance

 • Business Data Glossary: This is a comprehensive list of data-related terms and definitions, organized clearly for easy access by everyone in the organization.
 A business glossary is vital for data literacy and effective data governance.
 Standardization is a major component of data literacy and drives its development.

 There’s a shift happening across industries as everyone gears up for AI readiness.
 This shift isn’t just a minor tweak; it impacts everything from how data is managed to how quickly insights can be turned into action.
+With AI becoming a critical part of the equation, ensuring your data management framework is up to the task is no longer optional—it’s essential.

 • Defining the roles of enterprise data managers: The shift in data governance is moving away from relying solely on dedicated managers, like database administrators and IT project managers, who traditionally oversaw the entire lifecycle of enterprise data.
-As data generation becomes more widespread across the enterprise, the need for well-defined roles to enhance data quality, governance, and innovation, becomes critical.
+As data generation becomes more widespread across the enterprise, the need for well-defined roles to enhance data quality, governance, and innovation becomes critical.

 • Aligning adoption strategies to business outcomes: But it doesn’t stop at just setting up roles—a well-structured roadmap is key to guiding EDM implementation.
 This roadmap should clearly outline the right steps and strategies, always keeping the organization’s business outcomes front and center.